kelmo974/forestry_learning/READ.md

 Tabular data was obtained from the Forest Inventory and Analysis DataMart provided by the U.S. Department of Agriculture.
 Information regarding the plot of land, condition of the land, and field surveys of trees were of particular interest to this query, so three applicable tables were downloaded from the FIA DataMart.
 A fourth table, containing the master list of tree species, would later be included from the same source.
 That raw data can be found here: [FIA DataMart](https://research.fs.usda.gov/products/dataandtools/fia-datamart)

-To make a comparrison to remote sensing data and demonstrate competency working with raster data, canopy height measurements captured with LiDAR instrumentation at a resolution of 10-m were sourced to then be combined with the tabular data from Tennessee forests.
+To make a comparison to remote sensing data and demonstrate competency working with raster data, canopy height measurements captured with LiDAR instrumentation at a resolution of 10-m were sourced to then be combined with the tabular data from Tennessee forests.
 The canopy height data was compiled by EcoVision Lab at the ETH Zurich.
 The following link offers further details on their research and access to the datasets: [ETH Zurich](https://prs.igp.ethz.ch/research/completed_projects/automated_large-scale_high_carbon_stock.html)

 The sourced data was cleaned using Python (Pandas) and imported to Postgres via a separate Python script built on SQLalchemy.